 The current default target for an Ubuntu system can be identified using the systemctl command as follows:

 In the above case, the system is configured to boot using the multi-user target by default.
-The default setting can be changed at any time using the systemctl command with the set-default option.
+The default setting can be changed anytime using the systemctl command with the set-default option.
 The following example changes the default target to start the graphical user interface the next time the system boots:

 The output from the default change operation reveals the steps performed in the background by the systemctl command to implement the change.
 The current default is configured by establishing a symbolic link from the default.target file located in /etc/systemd/system to point to the corresponding target file located in the /usr/lib/systemd/system folder (in this case the graphical.target file).

 As previously mentioned, targets and services are both types of systemd unit.
-All of the files within the /usr/lib/systemd/system folder are referred to as systemd unit configuration files, each of which represents a systemd unit.
+All the files within the /usr/lib/systemd/system folder are called systemd unit configuration files, each representing a systemd unit.
 Each unit is, in turn, categorized as being of a particular unit type.
-Ubuntu supports 12 different unit types including the target and service unit types already covered in this chapter.
+Ubuntu supports 12 different unit types, including the target and service unit types already covered in this chapter.

-Note that the target unit type differs from other types in that it is essentially comprised of a group of systemd units such as services or other targets.
+Note that the target unit type differs from other types in that it comprises a group of systemd units such as services or other targets.

-The systemctl set-default command outlined previously specifies the target that will be used the next time the system starts, but does not change the state of the currently running system.
-To change to a different target dynamically, use the systemctl command once again, this time using the isolate option followed by the destination target.
+The systemctl set-default command outlined previously specifies the target that will be used the next time the system starts but does not change the current system’s state.
+To change to a different target dynamically, use the systemctl command again, using the isolate option followed by the destination target.
 To switch the current system to the graphical target without rebooting, for example, the following command would be used:

 Once executed, the system will start the graphical desktop environment.

-A newly installed Ubuntu system will include the base systemd service units but is unlikely to include all of the services that will eventually be needed by the system once it goes into a production environment.
+A newly installed Ubuntu system will include the base systemd service units but is unlikely to include all the services the system will eventually need once it goes into a production environment.
 A basic Ubuntu installation, for example, will typically not include the packages necessary to run an Apache web server, a key element of which is the apache2.service unit.

-The system administrator will resolve this problem by installing the necessary Apache packages using the following command:
+The system administrator will resolve this problem by installing the necessary apache2 packages using the following command: